sysaulab/libseedy/FUSE/README.md

-# The Random Filesystem
+# The Random Random Filesystem

-Version 0.1 - Beta 1
+Version 0.1 - Beta

+The random random filesystem contains randomly accessible random data.

 In my seemingly neverending quest to understand cryptography, I created a new filesystem that expose a cryptographic algorithm I have been using for some time now.
 Here are some of my notes and taughts as well as the state of the project.